LED lighting has become a popular solution for people looking to reduce their energy consumption.

 We have also designed our dimmers to adapt to changing technology, and we are making constant adjustments using tailored firmware updates to refine their performance.
 This means that they should become even more capable over time.

-We recommend checking our Generation 1 & 2 compatibility charts located in this section to find lamps that we have tested to verify their performance with Lightwave Dimmers.
+We recommend checking our Smart and Connect Series compatibility charts located in this section to find lamps that we have tested to verify their performance with Lightwave Dimmers.